 We collect any information provided to us by you via our website, emails, telephone, text, letter, online and offline forms, online enquiry forms & subscribing to our newsletters.
 The information you give us can include your name, address, email address & phone number.
 It can also include personal details such as age, date of birth, family information & dietary requirements, and if you are a supplier to us we may have information such as your VAT number, details provided with any references or DBS checks and bank details to enable payments of any submitted and approved invoices.
 We may also store personal details provided to us such as those commonly found in a CV or record of experience.

-If you are a client we have a specific Data Processing Agreement which will cover other detailed aspects of our obligations under GDPR, and we can supply this upon request.
+If you are a client we have a specific Data Processing Agreement which will cover other detailed aspects of our obligations under UK-GDPR, and we can supply this upon request.

 Please note that we do not store any other financially relevant information such as credit card numbers.

 What information do we collect and how do we use it?

 The personal data and sensitive personal data will be stored, processed, used and disclosed by us in the following ways: